-Finding time to be grateful for the good things in our lives can be a critical game changer for us this season and beyond.
-Research has found that by cultivating appreciation and gratitude as a daily routine, we can make the holiday—and our lives in general—decisively happier.
-Believe it or not, the actual act of being grateful has lasting rewards.
-These benefits are physical and emotional and can be experienced by people of all ages.
+Finding time to be grateful for the good things in our lives can make a difference for us this holiday season.
+Research has found that by cultivating appreciation and gratitude as a daily routine, we can make the overall holiday experience and our future days more pleasant.
+The act of being grateful and thankful is beneficial to your health, physically and emotionally, and can be experienced by people of all ages.

-People who practice gratitude, on average, have lower blood pressure, a lower risk of depression and anxiety, and a unique power to heal, energize and change lives.
+People who express gratitude, on average, have lower blood pressure, a lower risk of depression and anxiety, and a unique power to heal, energize and change lives.
 Taking on an attitude of gratitude can decrease pain and improve sleep, promote healthier relationships and improve all-around wellbeing.
 Active gratefulness also prompts people to strive to make progress toward their goals.
-Indeed, giving thanks deserves to be given a try.

-Take a moment to write down something you’re grateful for in a journal each day: a special pet, a friend’s kind words, warm sunlight, a child’s smile, your favorite team’s winning record—anything you value.
-Share gratitude around the dinner table with your family, asking each member to express appreciation for one thing that happened that day.
-Thank the people who serve you from the grocery store or gas station to the boardroom.
+- Document.
+Write down something you’re grateful for in a journal each day: a special pet, a friend’s kind words, warm sunlight, a child’s smile, your favorite team’s winning record—anything you value.

-Beth Hail is Regional Vice President for Centerstone (http://www.centerstone.org), serving its central Tennessee region.
+Beth Hail is Regional Vice President for Centerstone.
 She holds a master’s degree in social work administration and is a licensed clinical social worker.